 Never provide this information unless you have initiated the contact with the person or company that has requested it and have confirmed their identity.

-Many institutions offer dual-factor authentication.
+Many institutions offer 2FA.
 During the authentication process, you will be prompted for additional information such as a one-time-passcode sent to you via SMS or email.
-You should choose to use strong authentication whenever available
+You should choose to use 2FA whenever available.

 Know the signs of phishing

 Phishing is a scheme that uses legitimate-looking emails and phony websites to trick you into disclosing personal information.
 It is likely to be phishing, when it:

 - Threatens some dire consequence if you do not immediately log on and take action.